Cross-lingual, Character-Level Neural Morphological Tagging: Character-Level Neural Transfer

-where each $\vv_i \in \mathbb{R}^n$ is, itself, a word embedding.
-Note that the function $\text{LSTM}$ returns the {\em last} final hidden state vector of the network.
+where each $\vv_n \in \mathbb{R}^n$ is, itself, a word representation.
+Note that the function $\text{LSTM}$ returns the {\em last} hidden state representation of the network.
 This architecture is the {\em context} bidirectional recurrent neural network of \newcite{plank-sogaard-goldberg:2016:P16-2}.
-Finally, we derive each word embedding vector $\vv_i$ from a character-level bidirectional LSTM embedder.
-Namely, we define each word embedding as the concatenation
+Finally, we derive each word representation $\vv_n$ from a character-level bidirectional LSTM embedder.
+Namely, we define each word representation as the concatenation\looseness=-1

 In other words, we run a bidirectional LSTM over the character stream.
 This bidirectional LSTM is the {\em sequence} bidirectional recurrent neural network of \newcite{plank-sogaard-goldberg:2016:P16-2}.
-Note a concatenation of the sequence of character symbols $\langle c_{i_1}, \ldots, c_{i_{M_i}} \rangle$ results in the word string $w_i$.
-Each of the $M_i$ characters $c_{i_k}$ is a member of the set $\Sigma$.
-We take $\Sigma$ to be the union of sets of characters in the languages considered.
+Note a concatenation of the sequence of character symbols $\langle c_{n_1}, \ldots, c_{n_{M_n}} \rangle$ results in the word $w_n$.
+Each of the $M_n$ characters $c_{n_k}$ is a member of an alphabet $\Sigma$, the union of sets of characters in the languages considered.\looseness=-1

-We direct the reader to \newcite{heigold2017} for a more in-depth discussion of this and various additional architectures for the computation of $\vv_i$; the architecture we have presented in \cref{eq:embedder-v} is competitive with the best performing setting in Heigold et al.'s study.
+We direct the reader to \newcite{heigold2017} for a more in-depth discussion of this and various additional architectures for the computation of $\vv_n$; the architecture we have presented in \cref{eq:embedder-v} is competitive with the best-performing setting in \citeposs{heigold2017} study.